Harvey Jones fitted kitchens review

 How Harvey Jones kitchens work

-You can book a complimentary 90-minute kitchen design and planning appointment with a Harvey Jones designer to discuss ideas and plan your dream kitchen.
-Simply request an appointment either virtually or in person using the online form.
+You can book a complimentary virtual or in-person 90-minute kitchen design and planning appointment with a Harvey Jones designer to discuss ideas and plan your dream kitchen.

 During this appointment, the designer will explain the process of selecting, ordering, manufacturing and installing your new Harvey Jones kitchen and guide you through the various ranges, colour options and storage solutions on offer.
 The company has developed an immersive virtual showroom experience, so you can get inspiration from the comfort of your own home.